crattis/favion_hash_search/README.md

 To work on development, install like it says in the installation environment above.

 ## TODO List:
-* Look in to beautiful soup to see if the favicon can be pulled directly fro the domains
-  (will probably be open for a long time)
+* Make an installable package
 * Add Hash and Shodan options to argparse (default hash)
   Hash will return current version output
   Shodan will return current output and seach shodan saving to csv.
+* Look in to beautiful soup to see if the favicon can be pulled directly fro the domains
+  (will probably be open for a long time)

 ## Release History
 * 0.0.1